OlivierMor/minecraft-rl/README.md

 policies learn.

 Everything in the training loop is C++: there is no Python in the hot path, and no game client involved anywhere.
-The simulator reproduces 1.21.8-style movement, attack-cooldown, knockback, sprint-reset and hit-detection rules closely enough that the learned behavior is meaningful, at hundreds of millions of steps per hour on one machine.
+The simulator reproduces 1.9+ style movement, attack-cooldown, knockback, sprint-reset and hit-detection rules closely enough that the learned behavior is meaningful, at hundreds of millions of steps per hour on one machine.